 What Are the Symptoms of a Liver Hemangioma?

-Symptoms of liver hemangiomas include:
+Symptoms may include:

-- pain in the upper-right side of the abdomen
+- pain in the upper right side of the abdomen

-- lack of appetite
+- a lack of appetite

 How Is a Liver Hemangioma Diagnosed?